surge-synthesizer/surge-synthesizer.github.io/nightlychangelog.md

   - Added a new Tri-Pole filter type (inspired by Ian Fritz's Threeler filter)
   - Greatly expanded the waveshaper section
     - Increased the number of waveshaper types from 5 to 43!
-    - Harmonic extension, noise, trigonemetric wavefolders, classic wavefolders, and much more
+    - Harmonic extension, noise, trigonometric wavefolders, classic wavefolders, and much more
-  - Filters and waveshapers are now deactivatable by double-clicking or a right-click context menu option
+  - Filters and waveshapers are now deactivatable by double-clicking the filter type icon/waveshaper curve, or a right-click context menu option

 - Effects
   - Surge now has 4 send, scene insert and global insert effect slots!